siderolabs/talos/website/content/v1.1/learn-more/networking-resources.md

 ### Cmdline

-The kernel command line is parsed for the following options:
+The kernel [command line]({{< relref "../reference/kernel" >}}) is parsed for the following options:

 * `ip=` option is parsed for node IP, default gateway, hostname, DNS servers, NTP servers;
+* `bond=` option is parsed for bonding interfaces and their options;
 * `talos.hostname=` option is used to set node hostname;
 * `talos.network.interface.ignore=` can be used to make Talos skip network interface configuration completely.

 ### Platform

 Platform configuration delivers cloud environment-specific options (e.g. the hostname).

+Platform configuration is specific to the environment metadata: for example, on Equinix Metal, Talos automatically configures public and private IPs, routing, link bonding, hostname.

+Platform configuration is cached across reboots in `/system/state/platform-network.yaml`.

 ### Operator